Folklore (Taylor Swift album)

-Folklore (stylized in all lowercase) is the eighth studio album by American singer-songwriter Taylor Swift.
-It was a surprise album, released on July 24, 2020, via Republic Records.
-After the outbreak of the COVID-19 pandemic in early 2020, Swift cancelled the concert tour for her seventh studio album Lover (2019).
-She conceived Folklore during quarantine as "a collection of songs and stories that flowed like a stream of consciousness", working with producers Aaron Dessner and Jack Antonoff virtually; her vocals were recorded at an inbuilt studio in her Los Angeles home, while Dessner and Antonoff operated from Hudson Valley and New York City, respectively.
+Folklore (stylized in all lowercase) is the eighth studio album by the American singer-songwriter Taylor Swift.
+It was surprise-released on July 24, 2020, through Republic Records.
+Conceived during quarantine in early 2020, amidst the COVID-19 pandemic, the album explores themes of escapism, nostalgia, and romanticism.
+Swift recorded her vocals in her Los Angeles home studio and worked virtually with the producers Aaron Dessner and Jack Antonoff, who operated from their studios in the Hudson Valley and New York City.